vmware-tanzu/graph-framework-for-microservices/README.md

 ```

-Note: The above command creates a folder controllers/root.customgroup.com/... , as each object created in the datamodel add a operator with your GroupVersionKind and --datamodel variable should point it to git repository name of the datamdoel to consume.
+Note: The above command creates a folder controllers/root.customgroup.com/... , as each object created in the datamodel add an operator with your GroupVersionKind and --datamodel variable should point it to git repository name of the datamdoel to consume.

  Step 4c:
  Edit controllers/root.customgroup.com/root_controller.go file to include reconcile section.